 - 2 Tbsp. unsalted sunflower seeds, toasted

-- Peel and section orange.
-In a bowl, combine orange sections, beets and apples.
+- In a bowl, combine orange sections, beets and apples.

-- Whisk together olive oil, vinegar, sugar, salt and garlic.
+- Whisk together olive oil, vinegar, salt and garlic.
 Pour over beet mixture and toss well.

-- Arrange ½ cup beet greens on each of four plates.
-Top with beet mixture, sprinkle with sunflower seeds and serve.
+- Serve out greens and top with beet mixture, sprinkle with sunflower seeds to serve.

 |Amount per serving|